schneems/non-developers-on-rails/source/02-intro-app.md

 It's a bit weird that it's only on that one page though.
 It would be better if the time showed up on every page, don't you think?

 To do this we're going to look at changing the a layout.
-In Rails each view is wrapped by a layout before being rendered.
+In Rails, each view is wrapped by a layout before being rendered.
 You can see the global layout by looking at `app/views/layouts/application.html.erb`.

 Inside of this file you'll notice the erb block that looks like this: